avoskou/Stochastic-Transformer-Networks-with-Linear-Competing-Units-Application-to-end-to-end-SL-Translatio/README.md

 # Stochastic Transformer Networks with Linear Competing Units: Application to end-to-end SL Translation

-Automating sign language translation (SLT) is a chal- lenging real-world application.
-Despite its societal impor- tance, though, research progress in the field remains rather poor.
+Automating sign language translation (SLT) is a challenging real-world application.
+Despite its societal impor-tance, though, research progress in the field remains rather poor.
 Crucially, existing methods that yield viable perfor- mance necessitate the availability of laborious to obtain gloss sequence groundtruth.
 In this paper, we attenuate